Csszabi98/es-pack/apps/espack/README.md

       resource heavy build operation here, which will be executed parallel to the esbuild build.
 The result of your build operation will be passed into your plugin in the next lifecycle, so there is no need for you to save it's result.
-      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildReadyScripts
+      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles (for current build), the current build profile, buildReadyScripts
     - **afterBuild**: This lifecycle is run after esbuild has finished, or in watch mode after every rebuild.
 The results of esbuild and plugin build (only esbuild result in watch mode) are passed onto the plugin.
 Espack will write the results of esbuild after this lifecycle to the disk, so you can modify the esbuild results if you want to, though this is generally not recommended! (such operations should be done through esbuild plugins!)
-      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildReadyScripts, buildResults, pluginBuildResult (if any, also generic)
+      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles (for current build), the current build profile, buildReadyScripts, buildResults, pluginBuildResult (if any, also generic)
         - **buildResults** structure:
         ```json5